 Protest + Withdraw is where one partner likes to protest and argue.
 They raise their voice, demand that they are right and the other person is wrong.
 The other withdraws, where they just stand there and take it.
 They curl into themselves as they listen to their partner yelling.
 All they want to do is walk away, pretend it ever happened.

-Protest + Protest are where both partners are very stubborn.
+Protest + Protest is where both partners are very stubborn.
 They are firm in their belief that they are the one who is right.
 Voices are raised and there is lots of criticizing, confronting, and blaming.
 These types of arguments can go on for hours with no solution in sight.
 In some cases, the problem is never solved and ignored, with a risk of the same argument striking up again in the future.

 Withdraw + Withdraw is where both individuals state their opinion in a more or less civil manner.
 They are willing to reason with their partner, yet defending their opinion and what they think of the situation.
 This type of argument does not escalate since these types of people try to smooth things over with as little conflict as possible.
 Some may want to be accommodating, or use humour as a way to make the situation less intense.
 Worst case scenario, both partners do not respond once each has stated their side and end up walking away, ignoring the problem.